<

 The Liberty won despite shooting just 30.6% from the field.
 Sabrina Ionescu made just 1 of 19 shots from the field, finishing with five points.
 Despite those struggles, she had eight assists and seven rebounds.

 Liberty forward Jonquel Jones was named Finals MVP after leading New York with 17 points in Game 5.
-Jones, who was +1000 to win MVP at the start of the series, tied Diana Taurasi for the third-most points even in a Finals with 320.
+Jones, who was +1000 to win MVP at the start of the series, tied Diana Taurasi for the third-most career points in the Finals with 320.
+She was playing in her fourth career Finals, after previously losing with the Connecticut Sun in 2019 and 2022 and with the Liberty last year.

-"I could never dream of this," said Jones, who previously had lost in the WNBA Finals twice, once with the Connecticut Sun as well as last year with New York.
+"I could never dream of this," said Jones.
 "You know how many times I've been denied.
 It was delayed.
 I am so happy to do it here."

 The title is extra special to Stewart, the team's lone native New Yorker who recalls attending Liberty games as a kid.
 A two-time champion while with the Seattle Storm, she joined the Liberty before the 2023 season as the biggest free agent signing in WNBA history.

-The Liberty gave the Big Apple its first professional basketball championship since 1973.
-That's when the New York Knicks won the NBA title, which came 16 years before the oldest player on the Liberty roster, 35-year-old guard Courtney Vandersloot, was born.
+The Liberty gave the Big Apple its first major professional basketball championship since 1973.
+That's when the New York Knicks won the NBA title, which came 16 years before the oldest player on the Liberty's roster, 35-year-old guard Courtney Vandersloot, was born.
+(The New York/New Jersey Nets won the ABA title in 1976, but that league was down to seven teams then and would merge with the NBA for 1976-77).
 A city that loves hoops and winners gets to combine both again.

 After five previous tries to win the title -- starting in 1997, the WNBA's inaugural year -- the Liberty now have a crown to go with their iconic torch logo.